Agent Data Protocol: Unifying Datasets for Diverse, Effective Fine-tuning of LLM Agents: The Agent Data Protocol

 ADP amortizes conversion cost across the community, accelerates adoption of new datasets, and ensures that a single ADP$\rightarrow$SFT script instantly unlocks the entire pool of ADP-standardized data to an agent framework.
+Without ADP, researchers must write a \emph{Raw$\rightarrow$SFT} converter for \emph{each} dataset–agent pair, duplicating effort across groups and making large-scale data integration brittle and slow.
 More discussion could be found in \autoref{subsec:adaptation}.